preeka6/ptmovieapi/MovieAPI/README.md

 This project contains the answer to the following question.

-Write a web app with using Spring Boot,there will be User registration with fields "name" , "surname" and "address" and you will display these informantions in a grid.
+Write a web app with using Spring Boot,there will be Movie registration with fields "Title" and "Director" and will display these information in a grid.
 Also we could do UPDATE,DELETE,CREATE,READ operations in grid.

 # Which Technologies We Will Use?